tc39/proposal-async-context/README.md

 `AsyncLocal.getValue()` returns the current value of the context.

-As the value of `AsyncLocal` has to be fetched from its own store, i.e. the `AsyncLocal` object.
-From arbitrary execution context in an async execution flow, users have to declare their own `AsyncLocal` to get their value propagates along with an async execution flow.
+As the value of AsyncLocal has to be fetched from its own store, i.e. the AsyncLocal object.
+From arbitrary execution context in an async execution flow, users have to declare their own AsyncLocal to get their value propagates along with an async execution flow.

-`AsyncLocal` propagates values to along the logic async execution flow.
+AsyncLocal propagates values along the logical async execution flow.

 ```js
 const context = new AsyncLocal();